exo-lang/exo/docs/Design.md

 # Design document for Exo

-Here is a summary of the key design decisions of the Exo language in github markdown format:

-# Exo: A Language for Hardware-Accelerated Kernel Libraries

 Exo is a domain-specific language designed to enable productive development of high-performance kernel libraries that target specialized hardware accelerators.

 The key design principles of Exo are:
+- Performance transparity: We do not do "magic optimization" that are surprising and opaque to users.
+- WYSWYG: Exo IR closely models C-style code and will be trivially lowered to C code.
+- Give the performance control back to users

-## Exocompilation: Externalizing Hardware Targets
+# Exocompilation: Externalizing Hardware Targets

 One of the main ideas behind Exo is **exocompilation**, which allows users to define hardware targets externally to the compiler in user-level libraries.
 This has several advantages: